codeskyblue/gohttp/README.md

 http-watcher is currently polling filesystem for event.
 When the directory is large, it may eat CPU Adding more ignore pattens to filter files will make it lower

-### TODO

-Use fsnotify to scale to large directory?